AdmiralenOla/Scoary/README.md

 ```
 scoary -g gene_presence_absence.csv -t Hostgroup_membership.csv -p 1E-5 -c BH --no_pairwise
 ```

+#### 3. SNPs linked to penicillin resistance in Neisseria meningitidis
+For population structure-aware association analysis to work, it is imperative to work on trees that best represent the genealogy of the input sample.
+Due to the high frequency of recombination in Neisseria meningitidis, the internal tree builder in Scoary is likely to perform poorly.
+In this case (actually, in almost any case) it would be advisable to use a dedicated tree program and provide this to Scoary instead.
+There are now many programs that can produce phylogenetic trees where only the clonally evolved patterns are retained (i.e. "free" from the obfuscating effects of recombination).
+Some examples are [Gubbins](https://sanger-pathogens.github.io/gubbins), [ClonalFrameML](https://github.com/xavierdidelot/ClonalFrameML) and [BRATNextGen](http://www.helsinki.fi/bsg/software/BRAT-NextGen).

 ## License
 Scoary is freely available under a GPLv3 license.